kataras/iris/_examples/tutorial/vuejs-todo-mvc/README.md

 You’ll need two dependencies:

 1. Vue.js, for our client-side requirements.
 Download it from [here](https://vuejs.org/), latest v2.
 2. The Iris Web Framework, for our server-side requirements.
-Can be found [here](https://github.com/kataras/iris), latest v11.
+Can be found [here](https://github.com/kataras/iris), latest v12.

-> If you have Go already installed then just execute `go get -u github.com/kataras/iris` to install the Iris Web Framework.
+> If you have Go already installed then just execute `go get github.com/kataras/iris/v12@latest` to install the Iris Web Framework.

 ## Start